What Is Half Of 3 4 In Fraction

 Alternative Method: Division

-Another way to approach the problem "What is half of 3/4?" is to divide 3/4 by 2.
-Dividing by 2 is the same as multiplying by 1/2, which we already covered.
-However, let's go through the division process to illustrate the concept.
+Another way to approach the problem "What is half of 3/4?On the flip side, " is to divide 3/4 by 2.
+On top of that, dividing by 2 is the same as multiplying by 1/2, which we already covered.
+On the flip side, let's go through the division process to illustrate the concept.

 Step 1: Rewrite the Problem as Division